gsdlab/ClaferChocoSoo/README.md

   * Try a live instance of [ClaferMooVisualizer](http://t3-necsis.cs.uwaterloo.ca:8092)
 * Take a look at (incomplete) [Clafer wiki](https://github.com/gsdlab/clafer/wiki)
 * Browse example models in the [test suite](https://github.com/gsdlab/clafer/tree/master/test/positive) and [MOO examples](https://github.com/gsdlab/clafer/tree/master/spl_configurator/dataset)
 * Post questions, report bugs, suggest improvements [GSD Lab Bug Tracker](http://gsd.uwaterloo.ca:8888/questions/).
-Tag your entries with `clafermooviz` (so that we know what they are related to) and with `alexander-murashkin` or `michal` (so that Alex or Michał gets a notification).
+Tag your entries with `claferchocosoo` (so that we know what they are related to) and with `alexander-murashkin` or `michal` (so that Alex or Michał gets a notification).